wasifhassan101/portfolio/README.md

 ## How to Run Locally
 1. Clone the repository: `git clone git@github.com:wasifhassan101/portfolio.git`
-2. Navigate to the project folder: `cd [Your Project Folder]`
+2. Navigate to the project folder: `cd portfolio`
-3. Run 'npm run dev` and you can access the website on your localhost.
+3. Run 'npm run dev`, and you can access the website on your localhost.

 ## Contact
 For any questions or collaborations, feel free to reach out to me at wasifhassan101@gmail.com.